Category Archives: Sales

 If you delegate telemarketing to employees or a call center, it’s essential to ensure optimal performance.
 Don’t be afraid to step in on low-quality calls.
 In addition, it’s your job to train employees and provide a sales script and constructive feedback for progressive improvement.

-Every call will be different, but the message or sales script should have a general philosophy or guide.
+Every call will differ, but the message or sales script should have a general philosophy or guide.
 Ensure that anyone handling your cold calls understands the message you want to send and stays focused.

 6) Don’t Get Discouraged